 Forde-Mazrui Examines Tradition Argument Against Same-Sex Marriage, Steps Down from Race and Law Center

 Ninety percent of states have laws limiting marriage to opposite-sex couples.
 In litigation challenging such laws, states have defended them on the grounds that opposite-sex marriage is a tradition.
-Professor Kim Forde-Mazrui recently tackled the tradition argument in an article to be published in the University of Chicago Law Review.
+Law School Professor Kim Forde-Mazrui recently tackled the tradition argument in an article to be published in the January 2011 issue of the University of Chicago Law Review.

 What is the tradition argument against same-sex marriage?